Poly Implant Prothèse: Latin and South America

+Argentina, Chile and Colombia – banned.
+In Colombia, one of the countries with the highest growth in medical tourism, lawsuits were filed against the Colombian State for violation of the precautionary principle by the health regulatory authority INVIMA for authorizing the use of PIP implants whose quality had been questioned by the FDA.
+Civil lawsuits were also filed against doctors and health institutions for placing implants without patients' informed consent or without disclosing quality deficiencies compared to other approved implants.
+Under Resolution 258 of 2012 issued by the Ministry of Health and Social Protection, the Colombian State — through FOSYGA (now ADRES) — assumed the costs of removal surgery when risk or rupture was demonstrated.
+However, replacement with new implants was not covered unless specific reconstructive conditions were met.

 Iran

 Ministry of Health and Medical Education banned the breast implants and took them off the market in 2012.
 They advised women that used the products to consult with a doctor and if deemed a health threat, to have them removed.

 European Union

 The adequacy of regulations on silicone-filled breast implants, investigation by the regulatory authorities and advice given to women implanted with PIP silicone pre-filled breast implants was criticized in December 2012 in a report examining information publicly available from the regulatory authorities.

 New company

 A new firm has been registered under the name France Implant Technologie (FIT), with Mas' son Nicolas Lucciardi, 27, and daughter, Peggy Lucciardi, 24, at the address of their mother, Dominique Lucciardi, who was Mas' former civil partner.

 The local paper Nice-Matin obtained the business plan in which Mas is named as a "technical-commercial consultant" to the company and described as "a creative genius".
 Two former PIP managers were listed in senior positions in the company.
 With the objective to export implants to the "European, South American and Chinese markets".

 An investment of 2 million EUR was planned to put the former PIP plant back into operation, aiming to manufacture 400 implants a day with about 20 workers.
 However, Nicolas Lucciardi said that the project had collapsed due to media coverage of the scandal, adding, "That's obvious".